geneontology/ribbon/README.md

 # ribbon
 Short form matrix view of all GO annotations for a given gene

+## Acknowledgments
+- Thanks to Josh Goodman for making his code available as a launching point

 ## Installation
 - Make sure node.js is installed - see https://nodejs.org/en/download/